matteocargnelutti/jean-pierre/docs/USER.md

 All these features are accessible, once logged, by using the main menu available on the right side of the screen.

+The interface has a status bar on the bottom that gives you information about what happens.

 ## How to use it ?
 Once it is launched, access it via your **desktop or mobile** browser by **using your Raspberry Pi local IP and the 8000 port as an address**.